artificiell/ros2_brickpi3/README.md

 ros2 topic echo /color
 ```

-To use the LEGO Motor Controller ROS 2 node, follow these steps:
+To use the LEGO Motor Controller node, follow these steps:

 1. Connect an EV3 motor to the desired **motor** port on the BrickPi3.

-2. Launch the node:
+2. Run the node:
 ```
 ros2 run ros2_brickpi3 motor --ros-args -p port:=A
 ```